Crowbarz-creator/ImpactEngine/README.md

 __Recommended tips__

 - If you dont wanna join the official discord.
-Feel free to play with bugs :)
+Feel free to work with bugs :)
 - Found a bug?
 Open an issue.
 Or just pretend like its a feature :D
 - Crashes alot?
 Ask Kawalanski, he implemented those stuff.
 (He may be a little stupid)
 - Need help?
 Open an issue.
 If i dont respond, then im probably sleeping or working on the engine.